SanadMarji7/RandomForestAccelerator/README.md

       $ ./script RF_tb

-also note that the random-forest.txt file should be in the same folder as all other vhdl files in order for it to run.
+also note that the "random-forest.txt" file should be in the same folder as all other vhdl files in order for it to run.

 ## References